Yamasong: March of the Hollows

-Yamasong: March of the Hollows is a 2017 American stop motion animated dark fantasy film directed by Sam Koji Hale, and written by Hale and Ekaterina Sedia.
+Yamasong: March of the Hollows is a 2017 American puppet animated dark fantasy film directed by Sam Koji Hale, and written by Hale and Ekaterina Sedia.
 It was produced by Adamo Paolo Cultraro, Mallory O'Meara and Sultan Saeed Al Darmaki.
 A sequel to the 2010 short film Yamasong by Hale, Yamasong: March of the Hollows was produced by Dark Dunes Productions and Taormina Films.
 It had its world premiere at the Bristol Festival of Puppetry in September 2017.

 Plot

 On the planet Yamasong, a mechanical tribe called the Hollows, led by the rebellious Yari, has taken devastating measures to fight against ravenous beasts known as the Tricksters.
 Shojun, a Terrapin warrior who works with the cyborg Nani, tries to rally together three different factions—the mechanical Hollows, reptilian Terrapins and the horned Ovis—as their internal conflict threatens the culture of Yamasong's organic species.